-Color, nature, and organic everything is in, so don’t be afraid to use organic materials with rich colors.
+Color, nature and organic everything is in, so don’t be afraid to use organic materials with rich colors.
 Marble’s beautiful veining in your kitchen and bathroom, rich, raw wood on your ceiling, and all types of stone and brick provide texture and color.
 Organic materials stand the test of time, not as affected by trends and styles, because nature never goes out of style.

-Colorful Spanish and Moroccan tile
+Colorful Spanish and Moroccan tiles

 make beautiful art patterns on your flooring, walls, or backsplashes.
 They bring an aesthetic from different countries and cultures, adding personality to a room.
 Even if you use them in a small space or as an accent, they can make a big statement in Westlake Austin homes for sale.